 Foreign operations.
 Through its subsidiaries and affiliate, the Company has substantial operations and assets related to continuing operations located outside the United States, principally chemicals operations in Germany, Belgium and Norway, titanium metals operations in the United Kingdom and France, chemicals and component products operations in Canada and component products operations in Taiwan.
 See Note 2 to the Consolidated Financial Statements for certain geographic financial information concerning the Company.
 Approximately 71% of Kronos' 2005 TiO2 sales were to non-U.S. customers, including 8% to customers in areas other than Europe and Canada.
-Approximately 20% of CompX's 2005 sales were to non-U.S. customers, primarily in Europe.
+Approximately 20% of CompX's 2005 sales were to non-U.S. customers located principally in Canada.
+About 44% of TIMET's 2005 sales were to non-U.S. customers, primarily in Europe.
 Foreign operations are subject to, among other things, currency exchange rate fluctuations and the Company's results of operations have in the past been both favorably and unfavorably affected by fluctuations in currency exchange rates.
-See Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Item 7A - "Quantitative and Qualitative Disclosures About Market Risk."
+See Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Item 7A - "Quantitative" and Qualitative Disclosures About Market Risk."